What is backup care?

 Are there enough providers?
 I don’t want to take care away from a frontline health care worker.

 Care@Work is continuously working to scale their network to meet increased demand.
 So far, there is enough care available.
-If Care@Work cannot find someone, you are able to use Personal Network backup care, which allows you to be reimbursed for part of the cost of a caregiver you find on your own.

 Can I use my Dependent Care Flexible Spending Account to pay for backup care or digital network care for my child?